 Phnom Penh, Cambodia (2 days)

 Now that you’ve rested for the day.
 It’s time to explore Phnom Penh.
-If you enjoy the hustle and bustle of the large city with the large crowds and traffic?
-Phnom Penh is your city.
-As the capital of Cambodia, the environment is gritty with the pollution, unmaintained sidewalks (or no sidewalks) and streets, and an occasional sighting of garbage burning.
+If you enjoy the hustle and bustle of the large city with crowds and traffic, then Phnom Penh is your city.
+As the capital of Cambodia, the environment is gritty with pollution, unmaintained sidewalks (or no sidewalks) and streets, and an occasional sighting of garbage burning.
 It took some time to warm up to the city, however, we gained more compassion and understanding after learning about the Khmer Rouge regime and what the people went through just a few decades ago.

-We spent the first day visiting the Silver Pagoda and Royal Palace, and the explored the main park area where the Cambodia/Vietnam Friendship Museum, Statue of Late King Norodom Sihanouk, and the Independence Monument were located.
+- Walk to the main park area to see the Cambodia/Vietnam Friendship Museum, Statue of King Norodom Sihanouk, and the Independence Monument.
 Join the fun with the locals walking or running laps around the park in the late afternoon/early evening as the weather is cooler.

 Battambang, Cambodia (1 day)